giantjs/giant-development/README.md

 This repo is for contributing to Giant.
 If you want to use Giant in your app, see [https://www.npmjs.com/package/giant](https://www.npmjs.com/package/giant).

-### Karma
+### Getting started

-It advised to install Karma if you don't have it already.

-    npm install -g karma
+1. Make sure you have [npm 3](https://github.com/npm/npm/releases/latest).
+2. Install the Giant command line interface: `npm install -g giant-cli`
+3. Do an `npm install`.
+This will also install dependencies for each module.